 CTNS201 (90 hours)

-Computer technology students are taught about the importance of motherboards and supporting microprocessors; form factors used by cases; working safely inside cases; power supplies; and how hardware and software interface with each other in order to gain an understanding of the various ways they interact.
+Computer technician students are taught about the importance of motherboards and supporting microprocessors; form factors used by cases; working safely inside cases; power supplies; and how hardware and software interface with each other in order to gain an understanding of the various ways they interact.

 Hunter Business School students become proficient in selecting components for building a computer and installing and upgrading the processor and memory modules.
-Prerequisite: None
+Course Prerequisite: None

 Windows Installation and Support